 Developers hate conservation districts because the Heritage Act can give Council a strong position at LPAT.
 But are enough Councillors willing to position our town at an advantage?
 Or are we going to limit our options to begging for a few more parking spots or to reduce a couple of units on every future condo proposed on Main Street East?

-For a town that is more than 230 years old, and with a community feeling so strongly about its past, this situation is baffling at best.
+For a municipality recognized more than 230 years old, and with a community feeling so strongly about its past, this situation is baffling at best.
 ALL our Councillors should be stewards of our town’s long history and they should be the ones to lead the way to preserve it for generations to come.

 Main Street East is a living showcase of Grimsby’s early history.
 Some of it is still intact, a rare find these days.
 Beautiful estate homes with large setbacks that tell the long history of our prosperous farming industry, mature trees along the road with generous views of the escarpment - they are all part of that character that our community cherishes and out-of-towners love to see.

 As our town evolves, we need to ensure that buildings, views, and landscapes are still there and they can be celebrated in their wider context.
 Just like we can do today, our grandchildren walking Main Street should learn and experience the history of their place, and be able to imagine what Grimsby once looked like.

 Please act.
 Don't let developers' interests bulldoze over the very reason you chose to live here.
 Ask your Councillors once again to vote for a Heritage Conservation District Study on Main Street East.

 They promised you responsible development.
 We will remember their choice in October 2022.